The majority of Empaths have no idea how much tension they hold within their bodies.

 Relaxation can be done at any anytime of day but it is great to do at bedtime or after exercise.

-If, as an Empath, you suffer any kind of chronic fatigue doing full-body muscle resting is a great help to your overall well-being.
+If, as an Empath, you suffer any kind of stress conditions or chronic fatigue, doing full-body muscle tensing and relaxation is a great help to your overall well-being.
+Here are just some of the benefits:

 - Reduces fatigue